 - The school has an effective child protection policy.
 The child protection policy should describe procedures, which are in accordance with government guidance and refer to locally agreed multiagency safeguarding. - The policy should be updated annually (as a minimum), and be available publicly either via the school or college website or by other means. - The Governing Board delegate to the Head Teacher to ensure and check the staff's understanding within the setting, with regard to their safeguarding roles and responsibilities.
 This is monitored by the Safeguarding Governor. - A staff Code of Conduct, GSCP "Safer Working Practises" document and the Whistle Blowing Policy which should, amongst other things, include - acceptable use of technologies, staff/pupil relationships and communications including the use of social media, will be followed by all staff. - The Governing Board delegate the responsibility to the Head Teacher to hold staff to account against the Teacher Standards, so that standards around behaviour and understanding the needs of pupils are upheld.
 The Teachers' Standards 2012 state that teachers (which includes headteachers) should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties. - The Governing Board should put in place appropriate safeguarding responses to children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual abuse or exploitation, and to help prevent the risks of them going missing in future.
-Our school follows the Local Authorities "Missing Children in Education" guidance. - Where reasonably possible, schools and colleges should hold more than one emergency contact number for each pupil or student.
-This goes beyond the legal minimum School Attendance Guidance and is good practice to give the school or college additional options to make contact with a responsible adult when a child missing education is also identified as a welfare and/or safeguarding concern. - The Governing Board should take a proportionate risk-based approach to the level of information that is provided to temporary staff and volunteers. - The school operate safer recruitment procedures and make sure that all appropriate checks are carried out on new staff, volunteers and Governors who will work with children, including DBS and barred check lists. - The school have procedures for dealing with allegations of abuse against members of staff and volunteers that comply with guidance from the LA and locally agreed inter-agency procedures.
+Our school follows the Local Authorities "Missing Children in Education" guidance. - Where reasonably possible, schools should hold more than one emergency contact number for each pupil or student.
+This goes beyond the legal minimum School Attendance Guidance and is good practice to give the school or college additional options to make contact with a responsible adult when a child missing education is also identified as a welfare and/or safeguarding concern. - The Governing Board should take a proportionate risk-based approach to the level of information that is provided to temporary staff and volunteers. - The school operate safer recruitment procedures and make sure that all appropriate checks are carried out on new staff, volunteers and Governors who will work with children, including DBS and barred check lists.
+School has an a Safer Recruitment Policy, Ex-Offenders Policy and will complete online checks as part of the recruitment process for those shortlisted.